 - if the person who has died was married or in a civil partnership, the date of birth of their surviving spouse or civil partner

 - whether they were receiving a pension from public funds

-- their medical card
+- their NHS number

 It will help us to register the death if you have access, during the appointment, to some documents relating to the person who has died, but we can still register without them.

 - proof of address (council tax bill or utilities bill)